elementary/website/docs/human-interface-guidelines.md

 * **Your app is for IM, IRC, e-mail, news-reading, or music playback.** Instead, integrate the application with the dock, notifications, or the existing sound menu.

-* **You want to show the user your app is running** Users expect that apps will run in the background when it makes sense.
+* **You want to show the user your app is running.** Users expect that apps will run in the background when it makes sense.
 To inform the user of events while your app is running in the background, use notifications.

 * **It does not show system-wide information.** App-specific information should be exposed using the dock and/or notifications.